[Physics FAQ] -

 and gives some background to the subject of particle physics.
 It also gives an account of some more

 - Meisner, Thorne and Wheeler: Gravitation

 W. H. Freeman & Co., San Francisco 1973

-Sometimes known as "the telephone book" or just MTW.
-It has two tracks for
+Usually referred to as MTW.
+It has two tracks for different levels.
+A famous

 - Robert M. Wald: Space, Time, and Gravity: the Theory of the Big Bang and Black